Housing

 No hay anuncios

 Another novelty presented by Minister Rodríguez is the introduction of "controls" and "transparency" in housing policies.
-According to the Spanish government, the plan incorporates a "safeguard" so that "speculation" with public housing "cannot occur."
-"In the last 45 years, 2.7 million subsidized housing units have been built, but most were declassified over the years," says the ministry.
-If they had been maintained within the public stock –they assure–, Spain would have a stock similar to European standards.
+According to the Spanish government, the plan incorporates a "safeguard" so that "speculation cannot occur" with public housing.
+"In the last 45 years, 2.7 million protected homes have been built, but most were declassified over the years," says the ministry.
+If they had been kept within the public stock –they assure–, Spain would have a stock similar to European standards.

 Cargando